liferay/liferay-docs/discover/portal/articles/210-setting-up/01-system-settings/03-server-administration/00-intro.markdown

     Storage*.
 3. In this tab (*Server Administration* &rarr; *Data Migration*), select the repository hook for the file store you configured and click *Execute*.
+4. Make sure the data migrated correctly.
+5. [Configure the new
+    repository](/discover/deployment/-/knowledge_base/7-1/document-repository-configuration)
-4. After the process completes, [configure the new repository](/discover/deployment/-/knowledge_base/7-1/document-repository-configuration) as the default.
+    as the default.
-5. If you used a `portal-ext.properties` file to configure the repository, restart the server.
+6. If you used a `portal-ext.properties` file to configure the repository, restart the server.

 **Mail:** Instead of using a `portal-ext.properties` file to configure a